 Interdisciplinary Product Development (IPD) at UIC is a two-semester curriculum that integrates the latest technologies and best practices for innovative product development.
 The course combines Industrial Design, Engineering, and MBA/Marketing students from all three colleges to work together in cross-functional teams to research and develop new product concepts.
 The course focuses on the early stages of the product development process, from identifying market opportunities through initial prototyping.
 Eschewing the old sequential model of product development, in which a design idea originates in a business unit, is given visual form by industrial design, and then passed off to engineering, this course teaches current best practices of true integration of all three disciplines from the very earliest stages of product development.

-The IPD course in 2014-15 partners with Baxter Healthcare, Cigna Healthcase, and Sears Holding.
+The IPD course in 2015-16 partners with CAT, USG, and Motorola Mobility.